r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 “I want to run.
 I can't do it.
 I'm scared.
 No, but...but...but...”

 **Castoria Monologue:**
-When I look to my side, there {(M) he /(F) she} is, looking up at that thing with the same face as me.
+When I look to my side, there [♂ he /♀ she] is, looking up at that thing with the same face as me.

 **Castoria Monologue:**
 Fujimaru is the same as me.